MarcoHengstenberg/forthehorde/README.md

 5. Finally the minified `projectname.suffix.min.css` files are created inside the `css` directory

 The good thing here comes with the _watch-task_ making every saved change into a working development file and a minified production version of it.

+### .csslintrc

+As every other person I have my way of doing things and therefor this file represents my best measure on how the CSSlint task should do its job.
+This is something very personal, so alter the settings to your liking.

+I added every possible option in there with the ones I want to have a warning set to `true` and `false` where I deem a warning unneccessary or simply not useful.
+Sometimes I felt very undecided but that's something for a different readme file in a different repository.

 ### Javascript Workflow